Dharmendrastm/Cybersecurity_common_questions/README.md

 # **What is OWASP**

---OWASP Top10 is an online document on OWASP's website that provides ranking of and remediations guidance for the top 10 most critical web application security risks.

---The owasp top 10 is a list of the most critical web application security risks, compiled by the Open Web application Security project.
+The owasp top 10 is a list of the most critical web application security risks, compiled by the Open Web application Security project.
 IT Provides guidance to devlopers, security teams, and organisations on addressing the most common and impactful vulnerabilities.

 1. **BROKEN ACCESS CONTROL**